blossm-network/toolbox/packages/cli/blossm/src/init/template_services/core/README.md

-This service is an interface for the Core network's `core` service.
-Once the `command-gateways` are deployed, your network will be able to manage sessions, authorization, accounts, groups, and roles.
+This service is an interface for the base layer's `core` service.
+Once the `command-gateways` in this directory are deployed, your network will be able to manage sessions, authorization, accounts, groups, and roles via the base layer.